jtanx/ctagsx/README.md

 ## Extension Settings
 * `ctagsx.openAsPreview`: Controls if the navigated file will be opened in preview mode (default: `false`)
+* `ctagsx.disableDefinitionProvider`: Setting this to true prevents ctagsx from providing definitions via this interface (default: `false`).

 ## Known Issues
 Please report any issues to https://github.com/jtanx/ctagsx/issues